 Starting point for the Field Workshop is the main train station in Kherson, where we will collect participants.
 There are two options for getting to Kherson city: (1) flight to Kyiv and then have a night train from Kyiv to Kherson, or (2) flight to Kherson.
 There are two international airports in Kyiv - Boryspil International Airport (KPB) and Kyiv International Airport (Zhuliany) (IEV).
 These are connected with all the main European airports.
 Kherson International Airport (KHE) is connected with Kyiv, Istanbul, Katowice, Kraków and Vienna.

-We intend to leave from Kherson and start Field Workshop on Monday, 25th May, at 09:00 a.m.
-FW will finish on Wednesday, 3rd June, at approx. 16:00, in Kyiv city (airport Boryspil) or at approx. 20:00, in Kherson city.
+We intend to leave from Kherson and start Field Workshop and finish in Kyiv city (airport Boryspil) or in Kherson city.
 At the end of the expedition we can leave participants at the airport as well as in the city center in both cities.
 Please ensure that you organize your flight journeys so that they fit with this plan.
-Please book accommodation yourself if you need it on the night before or after the expedition (i.e. 24/25 May in Kherson or/and 03/04 June in Kyiv/Kherson).
-If you do not have a suitable connection or if you need help with booking hotels, you can contact Dariia Shyriaieva (firstname.lastname@example.org) for assistance.
+Please book accommodation yourself if you need it on the night before or after the expedition.
+If you do not have a suitable connection or if you need help with booking hotels, you can contact Dariia Shyriaieva (email@example.com) for assistance.
 For all who plan to reach Kherson by night train from Kyiv, we recommend to contact Dariia for organized purchase of tickets.

 Beck, H.E., Zimmermann, N.E., McVicar, T.R., Vergopolan, N., Berg, A. & Wood, E.F.
 2018.
 Present and future Köppen-Geiger cli-mate classification maps at 1‑km resolution.
 Scientific Data 5: 180214, doi:10.1038/sdata.2018.214.